wp-plugins/events-made-easy-frontend-submit/readme.txt

    2. style.css which controls the style loaded automatically by the plugin.
 The default version can be found in the templates subdir.

 == Changelog ==

+= 1.0.4 =
+* Bugfix: first day of the week needs to be an integer in the javascript code, otherwise the calendar day headers are mangled

 = 1.0.3 =
 * Feature: first day of week is now also respected in the datepicker